akshithambekar/akshithambekar/README.md

 ### Hi, I'm Akshith 👋

-<p>- Currently studying computer science at George Mason University.
+<p>- Studying computer science at George Mason University.

 <p>- Interning at MicroHealth, contributing to various projects as a full-stack developer.